k8ssandra/management-api-for-apache-cassandra/README.md

 ## Building

+### Supported Image Matrix

+The following versions of Cassandra and DSE are published to Docker and supported:

+      k8ssandra/cass-management-api:3.11.7
+      k8ssandra/cass-management-api:3.11.8
+      k8ssandra/cass-management-api:3.11.11
+      k8ssandra/cass-management-api:3.11.12
+      k8ssandra/cass-management-api:3.11.13
+      k8ssandra/cass-management-api:4.0.0
+      k8ssandra/cass-management-api:4.0.1
+      k8ssandra/cass-management-api:4.0.3
+      k8ssandra/cass-management-api:4.0.4
+      k8ssandra/cass-management-api:4.0.5
+      datastax/dse-mgmtapi-6_8:6.8.25

 ### Containers

-First you need to build the Management API base image
+First, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.

-(*Deprecated: For Cassandra 3.11 and 4.0 images, as well as DSE 6.8 images, you do not need to build the Management API builder image*):

-    docker build -t management-api-for-apache-cassandra-builder -f ./Dockerfile-build .

-Then you need to build the image based on the actual Cassandra version, either the 3.11 or 4.0:
+To build an image based on the desired Cassandra or DSE version see the examples below:

-**NOTE:** For building 3.11 and 4.0 images, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.

     #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.11` with the version you want below)
     docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.11 --tag mgmtapi-3_11 --file Dockerfile-oss --target oss311 --platform linux/amd64 .

-    #Create a docker image with management api and C* 4.0 (version 4.0.0 and 4.0.1 are supported)
+    #Create a docker image with management api and C* 4.0 (version 4.0.0 and newer are supported)
     docker buildx build --load --build-arg CASSANDRA_VERSION=4.0.1 --tag mgmtapi-4_0 --file Dockerfile-4_0 --target oss40 --platform linux/amd64 .

-You can also build an image based on Datastax Astra Cassandra 4.0 sources.
-First checkout [sources](https://github.com/datastax/cassandra/tree/astra) and build a tgz distribution:

-    ant artifacts

-Then copy the tgz archive into the astra-4.0 directory of the Management API sources and run:

-    cd astra-4.0
+    #Create a docker image with management api and DSE 6.8 (version 6.8.25 and newer are supported, see [Usage with DSE](#usage-with-dse) below)
-    docker build -t datastax/astra:4.0 .
+    docker buildx build --load --build-arg CASSANDRA_VERSION=6.8.25 --tag mgmtapi-dse --file Dockerfile-dse-68 --target dse68 --platform linux/amd64 .

-Finally build the Management API image:

-    cd ..
-    docker build -t mgmtapi-astra-4_0 -f Dockerfile-astra-4_0 .

 ### Standalone